Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk!

 The buildings in Gdansk are the main attraction.

-Also in typical European fashion, Gdansk is home to a dozen+ churches so if you’re into green copper doors found on the Royal Chapel or want to admire the stark steeples of Oliwa Cathedral or St. Mary’s Basilica, you’ll love this city.
-Rumor has it you can visit the top of Mary's Basilica which would give you stunning view of the city.
+Also, in typical European fashion, Gdansk is home to a dozen+ churches, so if you’re into green copper doors found on the Royal Chapel or want to admire the stark steeples of Oliwa Cathedral or St. Mary’s Basilica, you’ll love this city.
+Rumor has it you can visit the top of Mary's Basilica, which would give you a stunning view of the city.

-Even the main train station is a ornate brick building that’s pretty enough for a postcard.
-The Ratusz Old Town Hall is also a vibrantly orange buildings with detailed flourishes.
+Even the main train station is an ornate brick building that’s pretty enough for a postcard.
+The Ratusz Old Town Hall is also a vibrantly orange building with detailed flourishes.

-We could keep going, but think you’ll find what you’re looking for on this self-guided walk through or this walking tour of Gdansk’s prettiest buildings.
+We could keep going but I think you’ll find what you’re looking for on this self-guided walk-through or this walking tour of Gdansk’s prettiest buildings.

 Museums Galore

 This area is peppered with historic buildings sheltering relics and information ranging from World War history to a comprehensive overview on clocks.
-Most notably, Gdansk is known for Amber so in shops you’ll find rows of jewelry and amulets, but you can also visit the amber museum if you’d like to learn more about how this fossilized resin made this city so popular.
-We’ve outlined a couple of museums that might peak your interest — the Museum of the Second World War comes especially recommended:
+Most notably, Gdansk is known for Amber.
+You’ll find shops with rows of jewelry and amulets, but you can also visit the amber museum if you’d like to learn more about how this fossilized resin made this city so popular.
+We’ve outlined a couple of museums that might pique your interest — the Museum of the Second World War comes especially recommended:

 Museum of the Second World War - don’t miss this one!